Full-Stack GraphQL with Absinthe, Phoenix, and React

 For Experienced Developers

-Bruce Williams is the co-creator/maintainer of the Absinthe project, the GraphQL toolkit for Elixir, and co-author of Craft GraphQL APIs in Elixir with Absinthe, published by The Pragmatic Bookshelf in 2018.
+Bruce Williams is the co-creator/maintainer of the Absinthe project, the GraphQL toolkit for Elixir, and co-author of Craft GraphQL APIs in Elixir with Absinthe, published by The Pragmatic Bookshelf.

 Many thanks to Bruce for reviewing the application code!
 His unique insights and suggestions based on hard-earned experience with GraphQL were instrumental in the design of this course.